onbings/ftpsclient/README.md

 FTPS client for Go(lang)
 ========================
 Another Ftp client package for the go language with secure support.
-This is a non working copy of the package.
-It is under finalization with unit test support.

 	Package FtpsClient implements a basic ftp(s) client which can be used to connect an application to a ftp server.
 Only a small subset of the full FTP/FTPS specification